Jake0Miller/parking-garage/README.md

 A Floor has two dimensions: width and length.
 In the database, a Floor has many Rows and belongs to a Structure.

 A Row has one dimension: length.
 In the database, a Row has many Spots and belongs to a Floor.
+Each row has a unique letter identifying its position on its floor.

 A Spot has one of the following widths: 2 for motorcycle, 3 for compact, 4 for large.
 In the database, a Spot belongs to a Vehicle (nil if not currently occupied).
+Each spot has a unique number identifying its position in its row.

 A Vehicle has one of the following widths: 2 for motorcycle, 3 for car, 4 for bus.
 In the database, a Vehicle has one spot if it is a motorcycle or a car, and has many spots (5) if it is a bus.